Pythons-And-Ladders/the-coke-can-project/README.md

 - Select the drop-down menu directly under "Which kind of interpreter should Thonny use for running your code?" and select the "MicroPython (ESP32)" option.
 - Now within the "Details" box, there should be the hyperlinked text at the bottom right "Install or update MicroPython (esptool) (UF2)".
 Click this to open the "Install MicroPython (esptool)" window.

 **2.4.
-Flashing MicroPython to the TTGO T-Beam Supreme**
+Flashing MicroPython to the LilyGO T-Beam Supreme**
-- If not automatically selected when the window opens, click on the "Target port" drop down menu and select the port that corresponds to that of which the TTGO T-BEAM SUPREME is connected to.
+- If not automatically selected when the window opens, click on the "Target port" drop down menu and select the port that corresponds to that of which the LilyGO T-BEAM SUPREME is connected to.
 - Ensure that the tick box for "Erase all flash before installing (not just the write areas)" is selected before proceeding.
-- Now to select the appropriate version of MicroPython for the TTGO T-Beam Supreme, the "ESP32-S3" option should be selected within the "MicroPython family" drop-down menu, and the "Espressif ⋅ ESP32-S3" option within the variant menu.
+- Now to select the appropriate version of MicroPython for the LilyGO T-Beam Supreme, the "ESP32-S3" option should be selected within the "MicroPython family" drop-down menu, and the "Espressif ⋅ ESP32-S3" option within the variant menu.
 - From these options, Thonny will automatically assign the most recent version of this MicroPython variant to your device.
 For reference, the version currently used within this project is 1.23.0.
 - Ensure the device is in bootloader mode and press the install button which will erase the meshtastic firmware and flash the native Espressif ESP32-S3 firmware.

 **2.5.
 Final Steps**
-Now the TTGO T-Beam Supreme should be ready to run on the microcontroller's native firmware.
+Now the LilyGO T-Beam Supreme should be ready to run on the microcontroller's native firmware.
 You can now proceed with configuring it for custom applications, such as turning it into a fully configurable WSN node (of which instructions will follow).

 ### 3. Install Necessary Files